gelatodigital/triggered/README.md

 # triggered
-Diffustion 2019 Berlin Hackathon project by gelato legendary members and friends
+Smart Contracts for Diffustion 2019 Berlin Hackathon project by gelato legendary members and friends